aoganezo/GenomeCompression/src/resequencing/README.md

 * Main() of computeLPF creates 2 arrays (prev less than and prev greater than) and builds them with prevSA_3.

 ## Compression ##
 Compression.java is an algorithm based off the one discussed in "Compressing Genome Resequencing Data via the Maximal Longest Factor" by Richard Beal, Aliya Farheen, and Don Adjeroh.
+See code for detailed comments.